Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Introduction

-This paper is a meal that I threw together based on ideas that were dropped on my plate while I dined in Heidelberg and Marseille this summer.
-I would like to thank Peter Albers, Diana Davis, Aaron Fenyes, Fabian Lander, Juergen Richter-Gebert, Sergei Tabachnikov, and Jannik Westermann for stimulating conversations about this material.
-I probably had the key idea while in free-fall riding the Hurricane Loop waterslide at Miramar water park in Weinheim.
-I would also like to thank the University of Heidelberg for their continued support, in the form of a Mercator Fellowship, and CIRM (Luminy) for their support.
-I'd also like to thank the National Science Foundation for their continued support.
+I would describe the original version of the paper as a meal that I threw together based on ideas that were dropped on my plate while I dined in Heidelberg and Marseille during a very happy summer in 2023.
+I probably had the key idea for this paper while in free-fall riding the Hurricane Loop waterslide at Miramar water park in Weinheim.
+Thanks to the probing comments of the anonymous referees, and also thanks to a great insight of Jannik Westermann which I describe in \S \ref{leftright}, this version of the paper is both deeper and sharper than the original.

+I thank Peter Albers, Diana Davis, Peter Doyle, Aaron Fenyes, Fabian Lander, Juergen Richter-Gebert, Joe Silverman, Sergei Tabachnikov, Jannik Westermann, and two anonymous referees for helpful discussions about this paper.
+Finally, I am grateful for the support I've had during this time period from the University of Heidelberg, from CIRM (Luminy), from the National Science Foundation, and from the Simons Foundation.